ernesthenry/chatbot/README.md

 # The Chatbot

 The Chatbot is a conversational agent built using [LangGraph](https://github.com/langchain-ai/langgraph) and Streamlit.
-It integrates an Anthropic LLM (Claude 3.5) with a web search tool (Tavily) and maintains conversation state using LangGraph's memory checkpointing.
+It integrates an OpenAI LLM (GPT-3.5-Turbo) with a web search tool (Tavily) and maintains conversation state using LangGraph's memory checkpointing.
 This project serves as a starting point for building more advanced, stateful, multi-turn conversational agents.

 ## Features

-- **LLM-Powered Chat:** Leverages Anthropic's Claude model to generate responses.
+- **LLM-Powered Chat:** Leverages OpenAI's GPT models to generate responses.
 - **Tool Integration:** Uses Tavily search to fetch up-to-date information when needed.
 - **State Management:** Maintains conversation context with LangGraph's memory checkpointing.
 - **Streamlit UI:** Provides an interactive web interface for chatting.